-Concordia University Texas provides diplomas to its graduates following certification of degree completion.
-Names and majors are placed on the diplomas according to the information provided in the University data system.
+Concordia University Texas provides an official diploma to each of its graduates following certification of degree completion.
+Names, majors, and degrees are placed on the diplomas according to the information provided in the University data system.

 The name used on the diploma will be the one found in the university data system.
-Students will find the exact spelling and format of their name in the official email that they receive showing their graduation audit results.
+Students will find the exact spelling and format of their name on their transcript.
 It is the student's responsibility to verify that their name is correct.
 The only name changes allowed are those made to the student's official records.
-A change of this type is done by filling out a Name Change Request Form and submitting it along with appropriate documentation to the Registrar's Office no later than four (4) weeks prior to the graduation date for that term.
-If a diploma must be reprinted and resent because the student did not verify the spelling and format of their name, the student will be charged the replacement fee for a new diploma.
+A change of this type is done by filling out a Name Change Request Form and submitting it along with appropriate documentation to the Student Support Coordinator no later than four (4) weeks prior to the graduation date for that term.
+Student Support Coordinators can assist with any questions a student may have about their name spelling and format, or with the name change process.

+If a diploma must be reprinted and resent because the student did not verify the spelling and format of their name, the student must return the previously issued diploma and will be charged the replacement fee for a new diploma.

 Diplomas are mailed at no cost to a student's permanent address as shown in the student data management system.
 It is the student's responsibility to verify the permanent address is correct at all times, but especially prior to the end of the term in which the student will graduate.
 Diploma mailing addresses are confirmed on the first business day after the term is completed.
-If a diploma is lost in the mail because the student did not provide our office an accurate address, the student will be charged the replacement fee for a new diploma.
 Average length of time for diploma delivery is one to two months from the point of certification following the end of the term.
 Any diplomas that are returned as undeliverable will be held in the Office of the Registrar at the Main Campus for pick up.